 Program Review: Evaluation at this level occurs every three years for all units.
 The primary purpose of the analysis is unit improvement.
 It takes into consideration the achievement of the units’ expected outcomes and compliance with any external regulations or requirements, and it is flexible enough to allow each program/service to investigate its unique concerns.

 The units make recommendations for themselves; and, the respective review board may concur with the unit’s recommendations or make additional recommendations of its own.
-Reports from the review boards go to the respective units and are also submitted to the appropriate administrator who is over the area being studied, typically the Vice-President or a Dean.
+Reports from the review boards go to the respective units and are also submitted to the appropriate administrator who is over the area being studied, typically a Dean.
 Units address recommendations in the next planning cycle and report on actions in subsequent reviews.

 Student Assessment: In addition to assessment for course placement in mathematics, English, and reading and assessment for purposes of assigning course grades, program and general education outcomes of certificates and degrees are assessed in the following ways: